-For the first two months, everything hurts.
+For the first two months, everything hurt.
 Joints, muscles, feet, legs, ankles, toes, hips, back, skin, etc. Every morning I would go through a physical checklist before I could even contemplate getting out of my sleeping bag.
-First I’d wiggle my toes, if they moved I would think ‘great, they are still working’, next I’d move up to my knees and then my hips and back.
+First I’d wiggle my toes, if they moved I would think ‘great, they are still working’, next I’d try to move my knees and then my hips and back.
 This was a pretty slow process and every day I was surprised when everything still worked!
 Sometimes I would have to slowly increase the range of movement in each joint, as they began the day so stiff.
 After running for two months, I think my body started to understand what I was asking of it and the stiffness and pain reduced.

-The physical challenge was enormous - but so was the mental challenge.
+The physical challenge was enormous—but so was the mental challenge.
 I would try to occupy my mind throughout the day while I was running so that I wasn’t focusing on the pain in my body.
 Each day was broken down into three sections of running, and then each of those sections was broken down into smaller and smaller parts.
-I would do this so in my mind, I only had a ‘short’ target to achieve.
+I would do this so that in my mind, I only had a ‘short’ target to achieve.
 If I had been thinking about getting to the end each day, then I would have really struggled to feel it was achievable.
-What helped immensely was my support person, Mike – I always had Mike cycling beside me, so some of the highs came from having good conversations with him on days when the running felt easy.
-Highs also came from occasionally getting a cold drink or an ice cream!
+What helped immensely was my support person, Mike—I always had Mike cycling beside me, so some of the highs came from having good conversations with him on days when the running felt easy.
+Highs also came from occasionally getting a cold drink or an ice cream!!